ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/eigen-linear-algebra-on-arm/_index.md

 who_is_this_for: This is an advanced topic for C/C++ developers who want to create high performance applications using the Eigen linear algebra library.

 learning_objectives:
-    - Learn how to use Eigen on Arm systems
+    - Describe how to use Eigen on Arm systems.
-    - Build Tensorflow with SVE on Arm systems
+    - Build Tensorflow with SVE on Arm systems.

 prerequisites:
     - An Arm-based computer running Linux and a recent version of a C++ compiler (Clang or GCC).